k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 <img src="images/grGroupResp.png"></img>

 #### grCollect.graphit
-This example illustrates how both the Subscriber and Billing datasets are collected into one single array.<br></br>
+This example illustrates how both the Subscriber and Billing datasets are collected into one array.<br></br>
 <img src="images/15_graphit_examples_tags.PNG"></img>

 Output: